WeAreSeismica/seismica-sce/README.md

     - authors are all on one line and affiliations are right after authors, one affiliation per line
     - references or bibliography is the last section of the document
     - author contributions are given as CRediT statements at the beginning, and there is no separate Author Contributions Statement elsewhere
+    - captions must be below the figures and tables they pertain to
-    - template formatting is generally intact
+    - template formatting is generally intact (if you run into trouble later, this is probably the reason)

 - convert article file to latex
     - docx: `pandoc file.docx -f docx -t latex --wrap=none -s -o file_pandoc.tex`